 Forget the Old Runner’s Tale

-A Personalized Way to Advance
+A Personalized Way to Progress

 For example, if you’ve been running 10 miles a week for the past few weeks and did 15 miles this week, that load is 1.5 times greater.
 If it felt hard or bad, you may want to spend another week at 15 miles or even scale back to 10.
 But if it felt good, you can try increasing your mileage by that same rate next week.
-Even if you felt incredible, it might be best to stick with the 1.5 increase: Research shows that an acute-to-chronic workload ratio within 0.8 to 1.3 was associated with a low injury risk, but that injury risk increased significantly when the ratio was above 1.5.
+Even if it felt incredible, it might be best to not top the 1.5 increase: Research shows that an acute-to-chronic workload ratio within 0.8 to 1.3 was associated with a low injury risk, but that injury risk increased significantly when the ratio was above 1.5.

 Words: Ashley Mateo